XcalableMP/manual/en/openmp.rst

    enddo

 The order of the XMP directive and the OpenMP directive does not matter in this case.
-In the above example, the XMP directive first divides the loop statement into each node, and then the OpenMP directive divides the loop statement into the (multiple) CPU core in each node.
+In the above example, the XMP directive first divides the loop statement into each node, and then the OpenMP directive divides the loop statement into the multiple CPU cores in each node.